 Binance Smart Chain has been booming with activity.
 Projects have been lining up on the blockchain left, right, and center.
-Due to its dual-chain architecture, BSC empowers its users to build their dApps and digital assets on one network and take utilities of the fast trading to exchange on the other.
+Due to its dual-chain architecture, BSC empowers its users to build their dApps and digital assets on one network and take utilities of fast trading to exchange on the other.

-But with the expansion of the network, comes the hackers.
+But with the expansion of the network, come hackers.
 We already have incidents of projects on BSC getting hacked such as the hack on Impossible Finance, Pancake Bunny, and Uranium Finance.
 Thus, getting a smart contract audit for an application developed on BSC is as essential as a smart contract on Ethereum or any other blockchain.

 In this blog, we are going to answer the most commonly asked questions about BSC audits!
 Let’s get started.

 Frequently Asked Question On Binance Smart Chain Audits

 1. What are the possible vulnerabilities in a BSC smart contract?

 A standing issue with BSC is that they are prone to malicious acts of the community having the most control, usually termed as the 51% attacks, caused by miners who have the most control of the network.